-(a) Security interest when person buys through securities intermediary.
-A security interest in favor of a securities intermediary attaches to a person's security entitlement if:

-(1) the person buys a financial asset through the securities intermediary in a transaction in which the person is obligated to pay the purchase price to the securities intermediary at the time of the purchase; and

-(2) the securities intermediary credits the financial asset to the buyer's securities account before the buyer pays the securities intermediary.

-(b) Security interest secures obligation to pay for financial asset.
-The security interest described in subsection (a) secures the person's obligation to pay for the financial asset.

-(c) Security interest in payment against delivery transaction.
+- (a) Security interest when person buys through securities intermediary.
+A security interest in favor of a securities intermediary attaches to a person's security entitlement if: - (1) the person buys a financial asset through the securities intermediary in a transaction in which the person is obligated to pay the purchase price to the securities intermediary at the time of the purchase; and - (2) the securities intermediary credits the financial asset to the buyer's securities account before the buyer pays the securities intermediary. - (b) Security interest secures obligation to pay for financial asset.
+The security interest described in subsection - (a) secures the person's obligation to pay for the financial asset. - (c) Security interest in payment against delivery transaction.
 A security interest in favor of a person that delivers a certificated security or other financial asset represented by a writing attaches to the security or other financial asset if:

-(1) the security or other financial asset:

-(A) in the ordinary course of business is transferred by delivery with any necessary indorsement or assignment; and or financial assets; and

-(B) is delivered under an agreement between persons in the business of dealing with such securities

-(2) the agreement calls for delivery against payment.

-(d) Security Interest secures obligation to pay for delivery.
+- (1) the security or other financial asset: - (A) in the ordinary course of business is transferred by delivery with any necessary indorsement or assignment; and - (B) is delivered under an agreement between persons in the business of dealing with such securities or financial assets; and - (2) the agreement calls for delivery against payment. - (d) Security Interest secures obligation to pay for delivery.
 The security interest described in subsection (c) secures the obligation to make payment for the delivery.

-Security interest perfected upon attachment, see 80 CNCA § 9-309.